Virtualdaya/nlp_projects/README.md

-This is a basic chatbot trained on electrons dataset built using Maching learning tecniques like tfidf transformer and cosine similarity
+This is a basic chatbot trained on electronics dataset built using Maching learning tecniques like tfidf transformer and cosine similarity